julienroyd/Papernotes/notes/EmergentComplexityViaMultiAgentCompetition/EmergentComplexityViaMultiAgentCompetition.md

 ![environments](fig1.PNG)

-In this work, the authors create 4 different competition environments (*Run to goal*, *You shall not pass*, *Sumo*, *Kiand and defend*), to train an agent using adversarial learning.
+In this work, the authors create 4 different competition environments, to train an agent using adversarial learning.
 Their main contribution is the sharing of 4 important tricks that are especially important in a competition setting.

 **Main statement :** Show that comptetitive multi-agent training provides a *natural curriculum* during learning (opponent is always the right strength) which allows agents to learn complex behaviors.